Death care industry in the United States: Millennial impact

-Millennials have been raised in and grown up in a time of extreme technology growth.
+Millennials have been raised in and grown up in a time of extremely rapid technology growth.
 As such, the marketing strategies required to reach them will need to change.
 Several moves the industry may take include the use of technology, using social media, and offering non-traditional services or venues.
 "Millennials don't want to die any more than any other generation.
 They are just embracing the need to discuss tough subjects, like death."
 The topic of death and the career paths dealing with the dying process are becoming less taboo in the media, and with social media influencers, younger generations are learning more about death positivity.
 Additionally, this generation is not only expected to impact the industry based on their spending but also through their labor.
 By 2030, millennials will constitute 75% of the workforce for the death care industry.

 Services in the industry

 Funeral homes

 Funeral homes constitute the most diverse sub-sector of the industry as the operations of the funeral home includes selling burial and memorial products, memorial services and venues, and preparations of the body for burial or cremation.